-And then ladies and gentlemen who are deeper darker skinned are potentially rather warm.
+And then ladies and gentlemen who are deeper darker skinned are potentially slightly warm.
 But again it depends.
 But you still have to do the test because your skin tone alone doesn’t tell you the truth.

 Example: Naomi Campbell has red undertones.
-It depends on what she’s wearing and on the light and she knows how to play with it.
+It depends on what she’s wearing and on the light, and she knows how to play with it.

 Balayage Hair color

 What about fantasy colors now?
 Fantasy colors are the colors that don’t look like they could be a possible natural color, like platinum, silver, rainbow colors.
 In general, colors like platinum, like silver also, or like pastel rainbow colors, will suit cool skin people better than warmer people.